 Also known as the pace, not all Icelandic Horses can perform this two-beat lateral gait.
 It’s a super-fast gait (horses can reach speeds of up to 30mph (48 kph)) in which both legs on one side touch the ground at the same time.
 Only performed over short distances it can be as fast as a full gallop.

 Want to know more about the Icelandic Horse?
-Check out the United States Icelandic Horse Congress’s website.
+Check out then check out this recent article on the Icelandic Horse.

 Kentucky Mountain Saddle Horse